google/zetasql/docs/user-defined-functions.md

       result when passed the same arguments.
 For example, if the function `add_one(i)` always returns `i + 1`, the function is deterministic.

-    + `NOT DETERMINISTIC`: The function does not always return the same result when passed the same arguments.
+    + `NOT DETERMINISTIC`: The function doesn't always return the same result when passed the same arguments.
 The `VOLATILE` and `STABLE` keywords are subcategories of `NOT DETERMINISTIC`.

-    + `VOLATILE`: The function does not always return the same result when passed the same arguments, even within the same run of a query statement.
+    + `VOLATILE`: The function doesn't always return the same result when passed the same arguments, even within the same run of a query statement.
 For example if `add_random(i)` returns `i + rand()`, the function is volatile, because every call to the function can return a